 The applicant stated that the manufacturing facility complies with all federal, state, and local environmental regulations.
-The agency verified the applicant's statement using information available on the Environmental Protection Agency (EPA)'s Enforcement and Compliance History Online (ECHO) that the facility is in compliance with air emission, storm water, and wastewater requirements under the following permits:
+The agency verified the applicant's statement using information available on the Environmental Protection Agency (EPA)'s Enforcement and Compliance History Online (ECHO) database.
+ECHO shows that the facility is in compliance with air emission, storm water, and wastewater requirements under the following permits: